Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - Keeping old credit card accounts open: The age of your accounts influences your credit score.
 FICO rewards you for maintaining credit accounts over a long period.
 Keeping old credit cards open and occasionally using them will help your credit score by lengthening your average account age.

-If you started your credit career with a loan and do not yet have a credit card, getting one will increase your credit mix and score.
-Also, adding a store credit card can help your score.
-But the impact of a diversified credit mix is minor — it’s best not to open credit accounts unless you need them.
+If you’ve begun building your credit with a loan but haven’t added a credit card yet, getting one can enhance both your credit mix and score.
+Plus, a store credit card might give your score an extra boost.
+However, the benefits of a varied credit mix are limited, so only open new accounts if you really need them.

 You Don’t Need a Deposit to Get a Credit Card

-We debunked the idea of guaranteed approval credit cards with no deposit but showed you several cards that are exceedingly easy to obtain.
-Even if your credit is lousy, an issuer of unsecured credit cards may be ready to help you.
+We’ve debunked the myth of guaranteed approval credit cards with no deposit but highlighted several cards that are super easy to get.
+Even if you have poor credit, there’s a strong chance an issuer of unsecured credit cards is ready to assist you.

-Although applying for a credit card has little impact on your already bad score, it makes sense to concentrate on feasible choices.
-Most unsecured cards offer a prequalification step with a guaranteed fast decision.
-Consider one of these cards before formally applying so you concentrate your time and effort on eligible cards.
+Although applying for a credit card has minimal impact on a bad score, it’s wise to focus on viable options.
+Most unsecured cards offer a prequalification step with a fast decision guaranteed.
+Consider these cards before formally applying to save time and effort on eligible choices.

 Advertiser Disclosure